 Simon Sinek’s first TEDx talk from 2009 is now the 3rd most watched TED talk of all time, sitting at well over 25 million views.
 I first came across it in 2012 and was instantly hooked on the idea.

-Here are 3 lessons you should take away from his mission:
+Here are 3 lessons you should take away from Start With Why:

 - If you want to inspire others, always communicate your why first.